SamAgten/devops_template_lab/README.md

 For the remaining deployment steps for your CD workflow, take a look at the following [documentation](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-azure/deploying-docker-to-azure-app-service#creating-the-workflow)

- _tip: een absolute url naar je publieke docker image is bijvoorbeeld: `docker.io/driessw/opsdev-calc`_
+ _tip: the absolute url to a public docker image will look something like this: `docker.io/samagtenpxl/opsdev-calc`_

 # Deliverables
 - A CI workflow